NICE - Top Things to Do

 The Port district is also fantastic.
 Right next to Coco Beach — a local favourite among people from Nice — you’ll find great restaurants such as Le Plongeoir.

-The area is full of charming cafés (like Café du Cycliste) and small local shops, and you can even discover traces of very early human history nearby, including the Prehistoric Museum and the Prehistoric Cave (Grotte du Lazaret).
+The area is full of charming cafés (like Café du Cycliste) and you can even discover traces of very early human history nearby, including the Prehistoric Museum Terra Amata and a Prehistoric Cave (Grotte du Lazaret).
 Evidence from the Terra Amata site shows human presence here from around 400,000 years ago.

-From here, you can start a beautiful coastal walk all the way to Villefranche-sur-Mer.
+From here, you can also start a beautiful coastal walk all the way to Villefranche-sur-Mer.

 Local Tip:

-In summer, you can also use the free harbour shuttle, Lou Passagin, to cross the port.
+In summer, you can also use the free harbor shuttle, Lou Passagin, to cross the port.
 The ferryman always appreciates a small tip, so don’t forget to bring some coins with you.

 Two Experiences We Truly Recommend